 Based on the work I completed for Norfolk Constabulary and Suffolk Police and Crime Commissioner, I was hired by the Office of the Police and Crime Commissioner (PCC) for Norfolk to create their social media presence, upgrade their digital channels and modernise their website.

 My first task was to create Norfolk’s PCC social media channels, Twitter, Facebook and Google+.
-I created and branded the channels as well as trained the team on how to use social media, the what ‘to do’ and what ‘not to do’ when it came to engaging with the public.
+I created and branded the channels as well as trained the team on how to use social media, what ‘to do’ and what ‘not to do’ when it came to engaging with the public.

 The Norfolk PCC creates a weekly newsletter that covers the news and events of the PCC.
-Initially, the newsletter was produced in a desktop publishing package (DTP), compressed into a PDF and then emailed to a mailing list.
+Initially, the newsletter was produced in a desktop publishing package (DTP), compressed into a PDF, and then emailed to a mailing list.

-  The Norfolk PCC website needed modernising to incorporate modern day features such as social media integration, user comments and surveys.
+The Norfolk PCC website needed modernising to incorporate modern-day features such as social media integration, user comments and surveys.
 The Content Management System also needed modernising and to save money, the CMS was replaced with an Open Source solution.
 The Information Architecture (navigation) was redesigned to give the website a better user experience.
 Content and documents were organised in a Library metaphor rather than organised in an organisation structure.
 Documents are managed by a Document Asset Management tool for better organisation and version control.

 The new website received glowing feedback with regard to the new look and feel as well as the new organisation arrangement of the content.

 Well, this new "Statutory Transparency" page from @NorfolkPCC seems pretty clearly laid out! http://t.co/NyyFEP6BUB— Bernard Rix - on the #PolicingFriendshipTour (@BernardRix) January 28, 2014